scintill/bitcoin-signature-tools/README.md

     sudo apt-get install build-essential libssl-dev
     make

 The [bitcoin-qt documentation](https://github.com/bitcoin/bitcoin/tree/master/doc) may be helpful in installing dependencies for your system.
-You don't need the databases, Boost, or miniupnp, only OpenSSL and a compiler.
+You don't need the databases, Boost, or miniupnp, only OpenSSL and the GNU toolchain.

 ## Usage

 Please see [tests/verifymessage](https://github.com/scintill/bitcoin-signature-tools/tree/master/tests/verifymessage) for examples of how to use the verifymessage tool from a shell script.

+## Security

+These tools may not protect in-memory data as well as bitcoin-qt does (from leaking after free, or being paged-out.)
+For now I don't think this is a problem since there are no secrets being handled.

+Remember that arguments passed on a process' command line are visible to local users in most UNIX systems, so make sure you trust all local users enough, or adjust the programs to take arguments another way.